10 Best Places to Retire in Colorado in 2023

 It’s no secret that some of the best places to retire in Colorado allow retirees to enjoy nature and live out their golden years.

-The state also offers a plethora of mountain ranges, golf courses, lakes, hiking trails, and outdoor activities that are perfect for seeing wildlife.
+The state offers a plethora of mountain ranges, golf courses, beautiful lakes, hiking trails, and outdoor activities that are perfect for seeing wildlife.

 Common amenities among the best places to retire in Colorado include affordability, outdoor accessibility, year-round festivals, and easy access to healthcare facilities.

-According to Niche.com the best place to retire in Colorado in 2021 is a suburb of Denver called Holly Hills.
+According to Niche.com the best place to retire in Colorado this year is a suburb of Denver called Holly Hills.

 Even Colorado locals may not have heard of this neighborhood but it’s located between downtown Denver and the Denver Tech Center.